-Almost half of Americans with four-year college degrees are in jobs that require less than a bachelor's degree, says new study.
+Almost half of Americans with four-year college degrees are employed in jobs that require less than a bachelor's degree, according to a new study released today, CNN reported.

 The report, “Why Are Recent College Graduates Underemployed?
 University Enrollments and Labor Market Realities,” published by the nonprofit research group the Center for College Affordability and Productivity, finds that about 48 percent of US college graduates are in jobs that require less than a bachelor’s degree, and 37 percent are working in positions that only require a high-school diploma, Inside Higher Education reported.